2lindell/advent/docs/source.txt

 	now the noun is up;
 	now clarified is true.

-[ccr]Some tiny-slits are scenery in In_Pit with printed name "tiny slits".
+[ccr]Some tiny-slits are privately-named scenery in In_Pit with printed name "tiny slits".
 "The slits form a complex pattern in the rock."
 Understand "tiny/slit/slits" as the tiny-slits.

 Section -